What it does: Commercial law

 The typical career path at Herbert Smith Freehills is as follows: vacation clerk, graduate, solicitor, senior associate, special/executive counsel and partner.
 The firm provides a range of development opportunities, designed to discover your strengths and what’s right for you.
 You will be supported throughout your career at Herbert Smith Freehills and will receive the training and support needed to reach your goals.

 Herbert Smith Freehills takes pride in its diverse, supportive and non-hierarchical workplaces.
 The firm is split into the following divisions: corporate; dispute resolution; finance; real estate and projects; employment, pensions and incentives; competition regulation and trade, as well as Alternative Legal Services.
 Your experience may vary depending on which practice group you’re in but the corporate culture should never be anything less than inspirational.
-(It’s not for nothing that The Australian ranked Herbert Smith Freehills as the top graduate employer in the legal industry in both 2015 and 2016.)
+(It’s not for nothing that The Australian ranked Herbert Smith Freehills as the top graduate employer in the legal industry in 2015, 2016 and 2017.)

 "Join us as a Herbert Smith Freehills graduate with your degree behind you, but a world of opportunity in front of you.